Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Admin features

-Powerful admin tools let you ensure your marketplace user experience works smoothly for your users.
+Powerful admin tools let you ensure your marketplace’s user experience works smoothly.
 They also let you track user behavior and develop ways to improve your platform.
-In Sharetribe, building an managing your marketplace happens through Sharetribe Console.
+In Sharetribe, building and managing your marketplace happens through Sharetribe Console.

 Additional features for rental, service, and product businesses